Idrinth/Random-Name-Generator/README.md

 Access the API-Class to generate names based on the default data.
 Length and Letter positioning are based on the data previously collected.
 Further names can be supplied as a list or one by one during runtime.
+The results are based on the length distribution as well as the distribution of character groups in the sources used.
+Longer strings of known characters are valued higher than shorter strings.

 ## Data Collection